Jim Steinman: 1980s

-According to Steinman in an interview, Andrew Lloyd Webber approached him to write lyrics for The Phantom of the Opera because Lloyd Webber felt that his "dark obsessive side" fit in with the project.
+According to Steinman in an interview, Andrew Lloyd Webber approached him to write lyrics for The Phantom of the Opera because Lloyd Webber felt that his "dark obsessive side" fitted in with the project.
 However, Steinman declined in order to fulfill his commitments to a Bonnie Tyler album.
 In 1986, the album Secret Dreams and Forbidden Fire was released.
 Bonnie Tyler sang lead vocals, and Steinman produced all the selections on the album.
 Four of the songs on the album were written and/or composed by Steinman.
 One, "Holding Out for a Hero", was the same track from the Footloose soundtrack.
 The other three were "Ravishing", "Rebel Without a Clue" and "Loving You's a Dirty Job but Somebody's Gotta Do It", a duet with Todd Rundgren.
 This album was the first time Steinman worked with Steven Rinkoff, who was a recording engineer on this album.
-The Jim Steinman directed video for "If You Were A Woman And I Was A Man" was nominated for six Billboard Video Awards.
+The Jim Steinman-directed video for "If You Were A Woman And I Was A Man" was nominated for six Billboard Video Awards.

 In 1987, the Sisters of Mercy released their second album Floodland.
 The track "This Corrosion" was produced by Steinman as was "Dominion/Mother Russia". the latter actually co-produced by Steinman, along with Larry Alexander and Andrew Eldritch.
 The soundtrack album for the 1989 film Rude Awakening included two tracks produced by Steinman.
 One was the song "Rude Awakening", with lead vocals by Bill Medley and was written by Rick Rose and Paul Rothchild.
 The other, "Darling Be Home Soon", which featured lead vocals by Phoebe Snow, had been written, composed and originated by John Sebastian.

 In 1989, the album Original Sin was released, by the artist Pandora's Box.
 Pandora's Box referred to a group assembled by Steinman, including, officially, four female singers and Steinman himself.
 The official four female singers were Ellen Foley, Elaine Caswell, Gina Taylor and Deliria Wilde, (with Holly Sherwood doing lead vocals on "Good Girls Go to Heaven").
 Gina Taylor, who is now better known as Gina Taylor-Pickens, was previously in the group Musique, who had a hit single in 1978 with "In the Bush".
 In an interview, Elaine Caswell said Pandora's Box was "four women; three that existed and [...]
 Deliria Wilde who was somewhat mythical, someone [Steinman] kind of created".